grauschnabel/ikigai-finder/readme.txt

 1. Upload the plugin directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to 'Settings > WP Ikigai Finder' to enter your OpenAI API key
+3. Go to 'Settings > Ikigai Finder' to enter your OpenAI API key
 4. Add the Ikigai chat block to any page or post using the Gutenberg editor

 == Frequently Asked Questions ==